 Guelph Legal Clinic provides an online check-up to help people who are living in poverty so they can identify legal problems and get help.
 If you do not have enough money to live on, a good home or job, or family, social and health supports, your legal health may be at risk.

-The Legal Clinic of Guelph and Wellington County provides free legal advice to low-income people in Guelph and Wellington County.
+The Legal Clinic of Guelph and Wellington County provides poverty law services for low-income people in Guelph and Wellington County.

 If you wish to contact the Legal Clinic, you can do so through the Contact Us page of our website.
 Please be aware that if your legal query is urgent or time-sensitive, we strongly recommend that you telephone the Clinic instead.

 Before contacting us, please look at the Services section of the website which lists the areas of law in which the Legal Clinic can assist.
 For other areas of law, we have created a referrals section which provides detailed information about the services available for other areas of law, including criminal law, family law and employment law.

 If you have any suggestions on how we can improve our website further, please contact us through the website with your comments by clicking here.

 We welcome feedback on our customer service accessibility.
 You can use our contact module on our website or contact us by phone, in writing or in person.
 Please let us know if and how you would like us to respond to you.